-Islands of automation is an automated subsystem that is not integrated with other systems/subsystems with which it interacts.
+Islands of automation is an automated subsystem not integrated with other systems/subsystems with which it interacts.

-In other words, the islands of automation is a condition in which automation systems or technologies cannot communicate with each other and are not integrated into another system.
+In other words, the islands of automation are a condition in which automation systems or technologies cannot communicate and are not integrated into another system.

-In automation system, process or operations takes place with the help of less human resources and with the use of special instruments and devices to check the manufacturing process.
+In an automated system, process or operations takes place with the help of fewer human resources and special instruments and devices to check the manufacturing process.

-- Computer-Aided Design (CAD): It is used to generate, modify, and documents engineering designs.
-It is also used to analyze the design, optimize the design and review the design.
+- Computer-Aided Design (CAD): It generates, modifies, and documents engineering designs.
+It is also used to analyze, optimize, and review the design.

-- Computer-Aided Manufacture(CAM): This is a computer technology that helps in planning and control of manufacturing process
+- Computer-Aided Manufacture(CAM): This is a computer technology that helps in planning and controlling the manufacturing process

-- Computer Numeric Control machines(CMC): It stores computer programs and process basic numerical control functions.
+- Computer Numeric Control machines(CMC): These stores computer programs and processes basic numerical control functions

 - Computer-Aided Process Planning (CAPP)